CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/Restore-AdventureWorks.md

    > **Note**: You may face any error that your connection is not private in the browser.
 Select **Advanced** and click on **Continue to [ExternalEndpoint]**.

-1. Enter below username and password for SQLMI.
+1. Enter below username and password for SQL Managed Instance.

     > **Note** You have to enter the credentials of the Azure Arc data controller.